86reddawg/pitft_touchscreen/README.md

 Event received: {'touch': 0, 'id': -1, 'y': 107, 'time': 1533721690.791378, 'x': 107}
 Do whatever you want to do while waiting for touchscreen events pi@raspberrypi:~/pitft_touchscreen $

+To install, in run 'sudo python setup.py install' in root package directory